-The Investment Manager was appointed by an agreement dated 1 July 2005 between the ACD and the Investment Manager (the "Investment Management Agreement").
+The Investment Manager was appointed by an agreement dated 6 February 2004 between the previous ACD and the Investment Manager (the "Investment Management Agreement").

-Subject to appropriate controls imposed by the ACD, all relevant law and regulation, this Prospectus and the Instrument of Incorporation and further instructions given by the ACD, the Investment Manager has discretion to take day to day investment decisions and to deal in investments in relation to the investment management of the Company, without prior reference to the ACD.
+Subject to appropriate controls imposed by the ACD, all relevant law and regulation, this Prospectus and the Instrument of Incorporation, the Investment Manager has discretion to take day to day investment decisions and to deal in investments in relation to the investment management of the Company, without prior reference to the ACD.

-The Investment Manager is entitled to delegate the provision of Investment Management and Administration Services to other companies within the Janus Henderson Group plc group of companies as well as to third parties with the prior consent of the ACD.
+The Investment Manager is entitled to delegate the provision of investment management and administration services to other companies within the Janus Henderson group of companies as well as to third parties with the prior consent of the ACD.

-Under the Investment Management Agreement the ACD provides indemnities to the Investment Manager (except in the case of any matter arising as a direct result of its fraud, negligence, or wilful default).
+Under the Investment Management Agreement the ACD provides indemnities to the Janus Henderson group of companies (except in the case of any matter arising as a direct result of its fraud, negligence or wilful default).
 The ACD may be entitled under the indemnities in the ACD Agreement to recover from the Company amounts paid by the ACD under the indemnities in the Investment Management Agreement.

-The Investment Management Agreement may be terminated on three months' written notice being given to the other by the Investment Manager or the ACD after an initial period of six months or immediately in certain circumstances including where it is in the best interests of the Shareholders.
+The Investment Management Agreement may be terminated on three months' written notice by the Investment Manager or the ACD after an initial period of six months or immediately in certain circumstances.

-6.5.
-Administration and Registration
+6.5 Administration and registration

 The ACD has appointed Janus Henderson Administration UK Limited to provide certain Fund administration services (including fund accounting).
 Janus Henderson Administration UK Limited in turn delegates these functions to BNP Paribas.
-BNP Paribas' registered office is at 55 Moorgate, London, EC2R 6PA.
+BNP Paribas' registered office is at 55 Moorgate, London EC2R 6PA.
 The principal activity of BNP Paribas is the provision of administration and registration services.